 When I first start talking to people about Agile, I usually get comments like: “I hear people in IT are doing this, but that won’t work here,” or, “Agile as a principle sounds great, but I don’t see how I can apply it.”
 While just about any department in an organization might have this outlook, I would like to focus on human resources in particular.
 Agile can indeed work for HR, and HR can work for Agile.
 Let’s examine three ways HR can contribute to the Agile revolution.

 1. Support other parts of the organization working in an Agile framework

 Talk the talk: In order to support the organization, it is critical to first understand the language.
 To truly provide value for your internal customer, you must use their terminology.
 For example, if the following sentence sounds like a foreign language, you may need to brush up on your Agile vocabulary: “In next week’s scrum of scrum retrospective, we will focus on grooming the backlog to get ready for the program increment planning event.”

-Understand implications of moving to an Agile environment: One of the most common concerns a department who is going down the Agile path has about HR is that “HR doesn’t understand Agile, and they are making it difficult to work in an Agile environment.”
-There are some fundamental changes to basic HR constructs that must be changed in order for Agile to work.
+Understand implications of moving to an Agile environment: One of the most common concerns a department going down the Agile path has about HR is that “HR doesn’t understand Agile, and they are making it difficult to work in an Agile environment.”
+For Agile to work, leaders must make some fundamental changes to basic HR constructs.
 While not comprehensive, here are a few of the most common:

 - Allow for self-forming teams that change quickly